 Interior vs exterior stain

-These are formulated differently, with weather resistance being the key difference.
-For exterior projects like weatherboards, decks, fences and furniture, use the Resene Woodsman range.
+These are formulated differently, with exterior stains formulated for durability and additional mould and fungal resistance.
+For exterior projects like weatherboards, decks, fences and furniture, use a wood stain from the Resene Woodsman range.
 For interior surfaces like doors, floors, feature walls, trims and joinery, use Resene Colorwood – it’s considered a ‘wiping stain’ which means it is applied and excess wiped away. available in a range of natural shades as well as vibrant colours, it has a low odour and can be easily applied with a brush.

 Extra protection

-Resene Colorwood is usually overcoated with Resene Aquaclear waterborne urethane varnish, Resene Qristal Clear polyurethane or Resene Qristal ClearFloor 1K waterborne flooring urethane.
+Resene Colorwood is usually overcoated with Resene Aquaclear waterborne polyurethane, Resene Qristal Clear polyurethane or a flooring finish, either Resene Qristal ClearFloor 1K or 2K.
 Rough sawn interior timber such as ceiling beams can be stained with Resene Colorwood without clear finishing or polyurethaning.

 It is advised to apply a basecoat of Resene Colorwood before applying a clear topcoat.
-Even when you’ve opted for a natural look, this is still recommended for protection purposes.
+Even when you’ve opted for a natural look, this is still recommended as it will provide additional protection against UV light, which will still fade interior timber over time.
 While clear topcoats do protect timber, they will still always let light pass through and cannot prevent UV light from attacking the surface of the wood.
 The tinter in Resene Colorwood helps to block some of the UV light to provide more protection than a clear finish.

 As with paint, you can vary the sheen level of your clear finish on different surfaces if you wish and some are more appropriate for various parts of your home.
 A gloss finish will be easiest to clean and best for high traffic areas, while a flat finish will give the most natural matte look.